OS4mainHUB/MakePizza/README.md

 # MakePizza
 > *This isn't the final product.
-The design is not fully ready yet*
+The design is not fully ready yet.
+I will add and update it*
+> *Thanks to one IT company for the design!*
 # Technologies used
 - Programming language: Kotlin
 - Tool for working with the network: Retrofit